aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-stacked-column-charts/_index.md

 ## Introduction

 Elevate your presentations by incorporating insightful data visualizations with the power of Aspose.Slides for Java.
-Creating professional-looking slides with stacked column charts is straightforward, whether you're preparing business reports or showcasing project statistics.

-In this tutorial, we'll explore how to use Aspose.Slides for Java to create dynamic presentations and add visually appealing stacked column charts.
-By the end of this guide, you'll be equipped with the skills needed to:
-- Set up your environment to use Aspose.Slides
-- Create a presentation from scratch
-- Add and customize percentage-stacked column charts
-- Format chart axes and data labels for clarity
+In this tutorial you’ll learn **how to create chart**‑driven slides that turn raw numbers into clear stories—whether you’re preparing business reports, project dashboards, or marketing decks.

+We’ll walk through setting up your environment, adding a **percentage stacked column** chart, and customizing axes, series, and data labels so the final deck looks polished and professional.

-Let's dive into creating presentations that captivate your audience.
+Let’s dive into creating presentations that captivate your audience.

+## Quick Answers
+- **What is the primary library?** Aspose.Slides for Java
+- **Which Maven artifact adds the library?** `com.aspose:aspose-slides` (see *aspose slides maven* section)
+- **How to add a percentage stacked column chart?** Use `ChartType.PercentsStackedColumn` when calling `addChart`
+- **Can I format chart axis numbers?** Yes – set `verticalAxis.setNumberFormat("0.00%")`
+- **How to customize data label text?** Override each point’s `ITextFrame` via `point.getLabel().getTextFrameForOverriding()`

+## What is a Stacked Column Chart?
+A stacked column chart groups multiple data series in a single column, letting you compare the total size while still seeing each component’s contribution.
+The **percentage stacked column** variant normalizes each column to 100 %, making it ideal for showing proportional data across categories.

+## Why Use Aspose.Slides for Java?
+- **No Office installation required** – generate PPTX files on any server.
+- **Full‑featured chart API** – supports all chart types, including the percentage stacked column.
+- **Cross‑platform compatibility** – works on Windows, Linux, and macOS.
+- **Easy Maven/Gradle integration** – see the *aspose slides maven* snippet below.

 ## Prerequisites
-Before we begin, ensure you have the following:
-- **Java Development Kit (JDK):** Version 8 or higher.
+- **Java Development Kit (JDK):** 8 or higher.
-- **IDE:** Any Integrated Development Environment like IntelliJ IDEA or Eclipse.
+- **IDE:** IntelliJ IDEA, Eclipse, or any Java‑compatible editor.
-- **Maven/Gradle:** For managing dependencies (optional but recommended).
+- **Build tool (optional):** Maven or Gradle for dependency management.
-- **Basic Java Knowledge:** Familiarity with Java programming concepts.
+- **Basic Java knowledge** – you should be comfortable with classes, methods, and collections.

 ## Setting Up Aspose.Slides for Java
 To get started, you need to include the Aspose.Slides library in your project.
-Here’s how:

 **Maven:**
-Add this dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>